 The effect is the same as if a user passes multiple processors to the -processor command-line option.
-For example, instead of a user having to run javac -processor MyUnitCheckers ... files ...
+For example, instead of a user having to run if you define an aggregate checker class.
+Extend AggregateChecker and override the getSupportedTypeCheckers method, like the following:

 '''

-{\tt javac\ -processor\ Distance Unit Checker, Velocity Unit Checker, Mass Unit Checker\ \dots\ files\ \dots} the user can write
+\verb|javac-processor| DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker \dots files \dots \\ the user can write

 '''